 Positioning the headrest and harness (which move as one) is simple.
 Loosen the harness by pushing the button under the small covered central adjuster (so no little fingers can get to it).
 Let your little one settle into the iZi Plus seat.
 There is a release button at the back of the headrest.
 Pull it up, keeping the headrest upright, and simply slide the headrest up until the harness straps are in line with or just below your child’s shoulders.
 This should move the headrest to surround your child’s head.

-Oh!
-I forgot a VERY important point!!
 The shoulder pads have magnets in them!
-This means, you can loosen the straps and touch them to the sides of the seat and they STAY OPEN!!
-They don’t slip under your squirming toddler making them scream that they are “being stabbed to death by a pointy bit” loud enough that people slow their cars to see what you are doing to “that poor child”.
+This means, you can loosen the straps, touch them to the sides of the seat and they STAY OPEN!!
+They don’t slip under your squirming toddler making them scream that you are “stabbing them to death by a pointy bit”.
 No?
 Just mine then… I get it, it isn’t a traditional safety feature… But when considering making life that little bit less painful when dealing with a threenager, and taking mommy state-of-mind into consideration, it may just qualify as a safety feature in kind!

 So besides all the installation stuff and the fact that it harnesses and rear faces to 25kgs and 115cm, who says this seat is so safe?!